gemyago/top-k-system-go/README.md

 make docker-local-image
 ```

+See `deploy/k8s/README.md` for more details on how to deploy the service to k8s.

 ## Testing

 When generating random data for testing, it is useful to have a fixed set of random itemIDs.
 Please use a command below to generate the list of random itemIDs: